gecko0307/electronvolt/README.md

 ------------
 The game features [its own graphics engine](https://github.com/gecko0307/dagon).
 It also uses [Newton Dynamics](http://newtondynamics.com/) for physics.

+The old version based on DGL engine can be found [here](https://github.com/gecko0307/electronvolt/tree/atrium_dgl).

 Building
 --------
 To build the game, run `dub build --build=release-nobounds`.